geopython/stetl/docs/index.rst

 XSLT.
 Stetl processing is driven from a configuration (.ini) file.
 Stetl is written in Python and in particular suited for processing GML.

-This is the documentation of the Stetl ETL toolkit.
+This is the documentation of the Stetl toolkit.
-The code is on GitHub: https://github.com/justb4/stetl
+The code is on GitHub: https://github.com/justb4/stetl.

+See an `introductory Stetl presentation at Slideshare <http://www.slideshare.net/justb4/stetl-bolsena2013800v1>`_.

 Contents: